wmx667/FastLED-pulse-lamp/README.md

 I also learned about beatsin8, a very useful function for creating a sine wave of values at a given tempo in FastLED.
 I bet it would create some interesting effects if assigned to a color value rather than the brightness.

+My button functionality seems to be working fine but I'm not 100% confident in my switch debouncing or my counting logic.

 Coming from an electronic music background, the idea of sequencing events, sequencing by time, and sine waves (which to me translate as a type of LFO) made a lot of sense, and gave me quite a few ideas for future projects.

 I'm still not sure about my syntax in terms of talking about the pieces of code / project, but I'll get there!
+I'm looking for guidance and I'm super excited to do more!